 A manufacturer’s warranty typically covers both the roofing materials (shingles or metal) and underlayment for 20-50 years.
 If you purchase a material-only warranty, should the shingles or metal deteriorate before the warranty is up, the manufacturer would be required to replace them.
 We recommend that you read the fine print, most material only roofing warranties are prorated after 5 years or 10 years depending on the materials and brand.

 A workmanship warranty has to do with how well the roof system was installed.
 If your roof were to spring a leak after it was installed, this usually indicates poor workmanship.
 A labor-only warranty would require the roofing company to fix any leaks for a specified amount of time after it was installed.
 However, only a full-system warranty covers both labor and material defects.

 This type of home roofing warranty typically covers things like shingles, underlayment, and flashings, along with other materials used in the installation of a roof.
 Full-system warranties usually also cover the full cost of repairing leaks, including labor and material.
 As a result, this type of warranty is more expensive than either material-only or labor-only warranties.

 How Long Does a Roofing Material Warranty Last?

 That depends on how the warranty is worded.
 Even if a manufacturer or roofing contractor tells you the warranty lasts for 25, 35, 50-years or a lifetime, the actual term of coverage can be abridged depending on how the contract is worded.

-For example, while the bold print may read “30-years” or “lifetime”, the fine print may indicate that the actual warranted value of the roof drops by 80% or more after just a few years.
+For example, while the bold print may read “30-years” or “lifetime”, the fine print may indicate that the actual warranted value of the roof is reduced by 80% and drops 2% every year.
 Other exclusions can include such things as deterioration of underlayment, caulking, and/or flashing.